National Grid Foundation - Teaching Green Institute Grant Program (TGI)

 Grant Status for 2017

-We will still plan to offer two institutes for 2017, with or without the grant: one for middle school teachers and one for high school teachers.
+We will offer two institutes for 2017, one for middle school teachers and one for high school teachers.
 The Institutes will be offered June 26-29, 2017, Monday-Thursday, from 8:00 a.m. - 4:00 p.m. each day at Molloy's Suffolk Center campus in East Farmingdale.
 The Institutes may be taken as a 3 credit graduate course or on a non-credit basis.
 The institutes offered in 2017 will cover new topics not covered in the 2016 institutes.

-If the grant proposal is accepted, we will send out an email sometime in April 2017 to teachers who have taken the institutes in the past, as well as to teachers who are in our summer institutes data base.
+An email was sent out on April 3, 2017 to teachers who have taken the institutes in the past, as well as to teachers who are in our summer institutes data base.
 To be placed on our email and mailing lists please contact: Cindy Thomas, Assistant Director, Office of Summer Sessions and Conference Services, Division of Continuing Education and Professional Development by email at: firstname.lastname@example.org or by phone at: 516.323.3554.

 45 scholarships ranging from full scholarships to partial scholarships were awarded.
 Special consideration was given to teachers from underserved communities, from schools/districts in need of improvement or from low-moderate income communities.
 The program is open to public and private school teachers on Long Island, Brooklyn, Staten Island and parts of Queens as well as some upstate communities served by National Grid.